glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 ### Simulation

 This section will use a direct simulation of equation {% katex %}(14){% endkatex %} to calculate the equilibrium distribution and compare the result to those previously obtained.
+Below a Python implementation of the calculation is shown.

 ```python
 import numpy